BenWolfaardt/Tuts-Web_Dev-Go_backend/README.md

 # `git checkout --orphan BRANCHNAME`

-The following is an approach to implement **Monorepos** as found [here](https://stackoverflow.com/questions/14679614/is-there-a-way-to-put-multiple-projects-in-a-git-repository#14680329).
+The following is an approach to implement **monorepos** as found [here](https://stackoverflow.com/questions/14679614/is-there-a-way-to-put-multiple-projects-in-a-git-repository#14680329).

 > Please note that this isn't actually a "monorepo" rather, as stated above, I'm using it to have multile projects in the same repository.